lexi-lambda/lexi-lambda.github.io/_src/posts/2020-08-13-types-as-axioms-or-playing-god-with-static-types.md

 }
 ```

-This function would work perfectly well given a list of strings, but if you write `getFirst(["hello", "world"])`, the typechecker will complain.
-Of course, in this example the restriction is thoroughly self-imposed—it would be easy to give this function a generic type—but sometimes it’s not quite so easy.
-For example, suppose we write a function where the return type depends upon the type of the argument:
+If we ignore the type annotations and consider only the dynamic semantics of JavaScript, this function would work perfectly well given a list of strings.
+However, if we write `getFirst(["hello", "world"])`, the typechecker will complain.
+In this example, the restriction is thoroughly self-imposed—it would be easy to give this function a more generic type—but it’s not always that easy.
+For example, suppose we wrote a function where the return type depends upon the type of the argument:

 ```typescript
 function emptyLike(val: number | string): number | string {